 VISION 2020 STRATEGIC PLAN SYSTEM PRIORITY ACTION PLAN MONITORING THE MOST ENABLING STRATEGY 2019-2020 WORKING EVIDENCE RESPONSIBLE (WHY) (WHAT) DOCUMENT (WHAT) (HOW) PERSON (MRP) Provide Supports for Success Ensure that the principles of equity and inclusive education within a Catholic context support the needs and potential of all students Improve the consistency of classroom implementation of universal design for learning, differentiated instruction, and assessment, evaluation and reporting.
 Increase sense of belonging for all students by building educator capacity in culturally relevant and responsive pedagogy.
 Expand opportunities in the area of Tier 1 supports that will enhance a tiered approach to prevention and intervention.
 Provide the supports for students and staff that are required to support K to 12 implementation of Ministry of Education mathematics initiatives.
 Facilitate the educational principles identified by the Truth and Reconciliation Commission for Indigenous education.
 Create greater opportunities to implement an inclusive environment to further facilitate measurable independence.
 Alignment of supports provided with the Board Improvement Plan for Student Achievement and Well-Being and School Improvement Plans for Student Achievement and Well-being.
 Improvement in provincial assessment results and graduation rates.
 Improvement in numeracy scores to close the achievement gap and meet provincial mathematics standards.
 Data received from the Indigenous Education Analytical Profile.
 Participation of a local team on the LON (Landscape of Nations) 360° initiative and the development of resources to support teachers.
 School Effectiveness Framework Reviews.
-Principals Yolanda Lee Ann Ted Pat All SAC
+Principals Yolanda Lee Ann Ted Pat

 Provide Supports for Success - continued Enhance career pathway planning and opportunities for all students Continue to explore dual-credit courses and the need for Advanced Placement courses for students.
 Increase opportunities for engagement of students and parents particularly for intermediate students led by our secondary guidance support.
 Support implementation of career planning software.
 Data received from supervised alternative programs.
 Data gathered from student participation in alternative programs.
 Alternative programs to meet the needs of students both at a school and system level.
 Increase in graduation rates.
-Enhanced career pathway program and alternative education opportunities.
+Enhanced career pathway program and alternative advection expectanities.
 Principals Yolanda Ted Lee Ann Support the critical linkage between mental health and well-being and student success Support vulnerable students including youth-at-risk to stay in school to graduation.
 Continue to provide the resources and professional development for staff to improve mental health literacy through the implementation of the tiered approach to mental health services.
 Promote well-being through sustained implementation of physical and mental health supports, and social -emotional programs.
 Data collected from activities outlined in the Board's Mental Health Strategy.
 Increased supports for students and staff with mental health challenges.

-Enhance Technology for Optimal Improve the teaching and learning experience through access and technology enabled active learning.
-Improve the teaching and learning experience through access and technology enabled active learning.
-Improve the teaching and learning experience through access and technology enabled active learning.
-Implement the Virtual Learning Environment for all staff.
+Learning Improve the teaching and learning experience through access and technology enabled active learning to include global competencies Implement the Virtual Learning Environment for all staff.
 Review and update the Technology Plan that builds in a renewal plan for the purchase of new technology.
 Explore online options for students.
 Explore the implementation of Brightspace communication platform within the Virtual Learning Environment.
 Explore the implementation of a real-time platform between teachers and parents.
 Advance teaching practices that engage with global competencies for learning.
 Explored the feasibility of a blended e-learning model.
 Investment in secondary computer labs to support hardware and software upgrades.
 Upgraded Wifi in elementary schools.
 TELT and Coaching to support staff.
-Giancarlo Yolanda -- -- -- ----------------------
+Giancarlo Yolanda